gpottepalem/country-state-city/README.md

     }
 }

-# Query all data for a country by name: EntityGrapg single query
+# Query all data for a country by name: EntityGraph single query
 query CountryByNameEntityGraph {
     countryByNameSingleQuery(name: "India") {
         name